aws cost optimisation

 Advanced cost optimization techniques

-Achieving cost efficiency in the cloud requires more than basic optimization strategies.
-By adopting advanced techniques such as cost allocation, anomaly detection, predictive analytics, custom metrics, and proactive budgeting, organizations can gain deeper insights into their spending.
-These approaches also promote accountability and ensure that cloud resources are optimized for both performance and cost.
+Methods such as cost allocation, anomaly detection, predictive analytics, custom metrics, and proactive budgeting help teams understand where money is being spent.
+These approaches improve accountability and ensure cloud resources are optimized for both performance and cost.

 Technique Benefits Implementation steps